Efficlose

 Understanding HIPAA requirements for AI tools means evaluating three core obligations before procurement:

-• Access controls: PHI must be accessible only to authorized individuals.
-Role-based access, multi-factor authentication, and session logging are not optional features—they are compliance requirements.
+• Access controls.
+PHI must be accessible only to authorized individuals.
+Role-based access, multi-factor authentication, and session logging are not optional features.
+They are compliance requirements.

-Reviewing an AI vendor's security documentation, penetration test reports, and data residency policies is not procurement diligence—it is a compliance prerequisite.
+Reviewing an AI vendor's security documentation, penetration test reports, and data residency policies is not procurement diligence.
+It is a compliance prerequisite.

 The Role of BAA in AI Software Procurement